Shissa43/Analogue-Pocket-Platform-Art/README.md

 Platform image files for the Analogue Pocket console and handheld Cores!

-Go to the [Latest release page](https://github.com/Shissa43/Analogue-Pocket-Platform-Art/releases/tag/v0.1.5) and download your prefered console region art zip (USA_pack or WORLD_pack) and copy the .bin files to your Pocket's micro SD card's Platforms/_images folder.
+Go to the [Latest release page](https://github.com/Shissa43/Analogue-Pocket-Platform-Art/releases/tag/v0.1.5) and download your prefered console region art zip (USA_ or JAPAN_) and copy the .bin files to your Pocket's micro SD card's Platforms/_images folder.
+You have a choice of MASTER, BANNER and SIMPLE.

+The Banner zip is my main content platform art files.
+It includes platform logo, system graphics, and a game banner shot.

-A big Master pack zip file is also now available.
-It will include everything including multiple game banners to choose from for each platforms.
+The Master zip will have everything including multiple game banners to choose from for each platforms.
+This is a work in progress.

-I have also added and slightly edited for clarity (increased size/contrast, slight layout shift) the simpler [Spiritualize1997 art set](https://github.com/spiritualized1997/openFPGA-Platform-Art-Set).
+The Simple zip are slightly edited for clarity (increased size/contrast, slight layout shift) [Spiritualize1997 art set](https://github.com/spiritualized1997/openFPGA-Platform-Art-Set).
 Many thanks to [Spiritualize1997](https://github.com/spiritualized1997) and [agg23](https://github.com/agg23) for the art work.

 Some alternative artworks were added to fill out missing platforms (SegaMarkIII, Poke-mini...).
 Have fun!